Winterizing Garage Doors

 We have created a list of tips to keep your garage warm during winter because we know no one wants to do garage repairs with cluttering teeth:

-- Refurbish Garage Door: Check your garage door for any dents, cracks or paint peeling off that needs to be fixed.
-Lubricate the hinges, rollers and springs so you don’t face a door jam in sub zero temperatures.
+Check your garage door for any dents, cracks or paint peeling off that needs to be fixed.
+Lubricate the hinges, rollers and springs so you don’t face a door jam in sub zero temperatures. check this post for more info

 We hope the above tips will come handy in winterizing your garage doors and for you to have an enjoyable holiday season.